Frequently Asked Questions

 I’d like to arrive a day early (or stay an extra) night.
 Could I add an additional day to the Getaway?

 We will work with you to accommodate your needs.
 Just note this on your inquiry form and we can see if it can be arranged.

 When can I arrive?

-On Friday, or your day of arrival, we welcome you to come to Camp any time after 2 pm.
+You may arrive any time after 2 pm.
 Please let us know if you need to make other arrangements.

 What should I pack?
 Are linens included?

 Here’s a list of items we suggest you bring to Camp:

 - Sleeping bag/bedding for twin beds (north cabins have one queen bed)